 I have had many teachers, some of whom I sought and others whose seemingly ‘just’ appeared along the way.
 I unexpectedly came to know one during my early professional years working at the United Cerebral Palsy Association.
 There, a young woman named Terri, gave me a lesson in the power of the human spirit.
 She was a wheelchair user who lived in a nursing home due to the extent of her physical care needs.
 With no speech or control of any of her limbs, she willingly became the subject of a documentary which she wrote over a long period of time, pointing to one letter at a time using a headstick.
 She named the video “Don’t Just Look.”

-The subtitle could have been, See Deeply at What’s Inside.
+The subtitle could have been, See Deeply What’s Inside.
 Recognize Who Is Here.
 I feel her influence still.

 For over 20 years, I had the great pleasure of serving on the faculty at San Jose State, San Francisco State and Boston Universities where I taught dozens of undergraduate and graduate courses in leisure theory, recreation therapy, leadership, wellness, and research.
 With a diverse student body, my most important challenge was to discover ways to deeply connect with students so that they might have a meaningful and real learning and growth experience.
 I co-authored what turned out to be a leading edge textbook, Therapeutic Recreation: An Ecological Perspective, contributed a dozen sometimes controversial articles in professional, juried literature, served as an editor for professional journals, gave numerous keynote speeches and presented hundreds of workshops and conference sessions to professional groups.
 I look back with deep gratitude for all the wonderful students and colleagues I came to know.